Chris-Richards3/MySQL-Project/README.md

 GROUP BY className
 ORDER BY COUNT(Attendance.memID) DESC;
 ```

+Relevancy - Gym owners should know which classes are most popular and least popular, to determine which classes to add more options of or which might need to be taken away.

 *Output:*

 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/1.png)

 **2. List any members that have not participated in a personal session**

-Relevancy - Shows which members to speak to next about trying out a personal session, don’t want to market to customers who already participate in personal sessions.

 ```
 SELECT firstName, lastName